craftcms/docs/docs/4.x/image-transforms.md

 - The `mode` property can be set to either `'crop'`, `'fit'`, `'letterbox'`, or `'stretch'`.
 - `width` and `height` can be set to integers, or omitted.
-- `quality` can be set to a number between 0 and 100, or omitted.
+- `quality` can be set to a number between 0 and 100, or omitted to use the <config4:defaultImageQuality> setting.
 - `format` can be set to `'jpg'`, `'gif'`, `'png'`, `'webp'`, `'avif'`, or omitted.
 - A `position` property (set to one of the [valid values](#crop) listed above) is supported when `mode` is set to `'crop'` or `'letterbox'`.
 The behavior is different for each [type of transform](#transform-modes).